The act of allegedly de-bowdlerizing a story, but going to the other extreme instead: Making it Grimmdark.

 Gregory Maguire does this in all of his books based on fairy tales, but most of all in Mirror, Mirror.
 Turning the Wicked Stepmother into Lucrezia Borgia, with all of the historical significance of the Borgia family, would do that.
 However, Lucrezia never poisoned anyone, and was quite a nice lady.

 Parodied in several Discworld books with the works of the Sisters Grim, whose tales seem to consist entirely of the bits Disney left out.

-Also in Discworld, Susan does this with the fairy tales she reads to her young charges, her version of their morals being things like "If you're a hero, you can get away with anything because no one asks any inconvenient questions."
+Also in Discworld, Susan does this with the fairy tales she reads to her young charges, but not by changing their events.
+She keeps the events exactly the same, but defines their morals as, "If you're a hero, you can get away with anything because no one asks any inconvenient questions."